G2-Spool/spool-frontend/docs/product_vision.md

 - **Clear Value Props:** Highlight unique benefits at each step
 - **Role-Appropriate:** Different paths for students vs parents/educators

-## AI-Powered Voice Interview System
+## AI-Powered Text Chat System

 ### Overview
-Spool's onboarding begins with an innovative voice-based interview that feels more like a friendly conversation than a traditional assessment.
-Using WebRTC technology and an AI voice agent, we create a natural, engaging experience where students share their interests, passions, and curiosities through spoken dialogue.
-This conversational approach captures authentic insights that written surveys often miss, while the real-time chat interface provides transparency and comfort.
+Spool's onboarding begins with an innovative text-based conversation that feels more like chatting with a friendly mentor than filling out a traditional form.
+Using a clean chat interface and AI-powered natural language processing, we create an engaging experience where students share their interests, passions, and curiosities through written dialogue.
+This conversational approach captures authentic insights in a comfortable, accessible format.

 ### Technical Architecture

 **Core Components:**
-- **WebRTC Connection**: Real-time, low-latency voice communication
+- **Clean Chat UI**: Modern messaging interface with typing indicators
-- **Python Backend**: Manages WebRTC signaling and audio streaming
+- **Python Backend**: Manages conversation flow and state
-- **AI Voice Agent**: Natural language processing with voice synthesis
+- **AI Agent**: Natural language processing and response generation
-- **Chat Interface**: Dual-mode display showing both voice and text
+- **Real-time Updates**: Message streaming for responsive interaction

 **Communication Flow:**
 ```
-Student Browser ←WebRTC→ Python Server ←→ AI Voice Agent
+Student Browser ←HTTPS→ Python Server ←→ AI Agent
        ↓                      ↓
-   Chat Interface        Transcript Processing
+   Chat Interface      Interest Extraction
 ```

 ### Interview Experience Design